vwieczorek/civicforge/civic-compass-vision/FUTURE_PROTOTYPE_DESIGN.md

-# AI-First CivicForge: Working Prototype
+# CivicForge: Future Prototype Design

+> **Note**: This document describes an advanced future prototype with features like homomorphic encryption, DIDs, and P2P networking.
+For the current working prototype, see [/prototype/README.md](../prototype/README.md).

-This document demonstrates a concrete implementation of key components for the AI-first CivicForge.
+This document demonstrates the envisioned future implementation of key components for CivicForge, incorporating advanced privacy-preserving technologies and decentralized identity.

 ## Example User Journey